Tesla Solar Roof Cost vs Solar Panels

 Total Cost to Install

-In a May 2017 blog post, Tesla estimated that their solar tiles will cost around $21.85 per square foot of roof space, with 35% of the roof tiles being solar tiles and the remaining being matching, non-solar tiles.
+Tesla estimates that their solar tiles cost around $21.85 per square foot of roof space, with 35% of the roof tiles being solar tiles and the remaining being matching, non-solar tiles.

 FYI, solar tiles can’t be installed on all areas of the roof, so Tesla is manufacturing matching tiles both with and without solar panels.
 The cheaper non-solar tiles are installed in shaded or north-facing areas of a roof where putting solar just doesn’t make sense.
 This allows you to only install solar where it’s beneficial, lowering your total cost and leading to more savings.

 Strangely enough, the Tesla blog post linked to above actually pulls all its cost data from a November 2016 Consumer Reports article that estimated the cost of Tesla’s solar roof.
-Why Tesla is citing a 6-month-old cost estimate from another company is beyond us.
+Why Tesla cites a cost estimate from another company is beyond us.
 Tesla must have found the estimates so on point they decided to use them.

 With this calculator, you type in your address (presumably so Tesla can know the number of sunlight hours in your area as well as your utility rates), home square footage, and the number of stories in your home and it will calculate out general costs and savings.